IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 The concentration for the tracer is 100 g/L and the volume added was 400 microliters.

-Red dye concentration = 13 mg/L (from 100 g/L of red dye)
-volume of red dye =  400 microliters

 ###### Test 3: 4 baffles with 2 holes of 7.74 mm diameter (taped)

 Test 3 has the same set up as test 2 however this experiment used 4 baffles as opposed to 2.
 The red dye that was added however had a concentration of 10g/L and we added the tracer volume of 800 microliters.

-Red dye concentration used = 10 g/L
-Volume of red Dye = 800 microliters

-Final measured concentration = -1.02 mg/L
+###### Test 4: 4 baffles no hole

-###### Test 4: 4 baffles no hole, 14 cm in length and the reactor is 15.3 cm )taped
+Test 4 used 4 baffles that had no holes and were 14 cm in width.
+The reactor has a width of 15.3 cm, therefore was 1.3 cm of space.
+The baffles were placed on alternating sides of the reactor and were taped with the Gorilla Glue Tape.

-Observations: There are some dead zones in this test.
-The dye is not completely mixed in the reactor

-Red dye concentration used = 10 g/L
-Volume of red Dye = 800 microliters
+The tracer concentration used was 10 g/L and a volume of 800 microliters was added.

-Final measured concentration =  -1.08 mg/L

 ###### Test 5: 7 random baffles but evenly spaced (no tape)

-baffles vary in different number of holes and diameters
+Test 5 consisted of seven baffles that varied in different number of holes and diameters.
+They were evenly spaced within the reactor and were not taped down.

-Observations: we observed some side slip through the edges of the baffles because we did not tape the sides

-Red dye conc used = 10 g/L
-Volume of red Dye = 800 microliters

-Final measured concentration = -0.3 mg/L
+The tracer concentration used was 10 g/L and a volume of 800 microliters was added.

 ###### Test 6: Plug Flow

-Observations:

 length = 12.5 ft
 ID = 3/8th inch